-Jordan Harbinger, a relationship coach and founder of the Art of Charm podcast, recalls using this approach when he was on the way to meet his girlfriend’s parents for the first time.
+Jordan Harbinger, a relationship coach and podcaster, recalls using this approach when he was on the way to meet his girlfriend’s parents for the first time.
 He called up a good friend who “started telling me a funny story on a completely unrelated topic so I didn’t have time to get nervous on the car ride to their house.
 I was emotionally distracted.”

 Aside from phoning a friend with a good sense of humor, you can also “sing in the car, play a game that doesn’t require too much thinking, or elevate your heart rate” by exercising, says Harbinger.
 Going for a run or working out can help if you do it a few hours earlier, leaving enough time for a shower, of course.
 As Harbinger duly notes, “You don’t want to run into a job interview all sweaty.”

 To make sure you are fully prepared, make sure you know all of the details about the event — start time, exact location, dress code, directions to get there, etc.

 In other words, don’t show up unprepared, writes How to Work a Room author Susan RoAne.
 “Whether the event is a trade show, cocktail party, a political fundraiser, a dinner meeting, a conference, or a reunion, be prepared.”
 Speed walking into an interview late and flustered because you couldn’t find anywhere to park, or sauntering into a party in a t-shirt only to find everyone else in suits will squash your confidence and get the whole proceedings off to a very bad start — to the point where you may find it difficult to recover and get back in the game.